 Wilkens lives with his father and his mother.
-His duties at home include carrying water, gathering firewood and gardening.
+At home, duties include carrying water, gathering firewood and gardening.
+His father is sometimes employed as a farmer and his mother is sometimes employed as a farmer.
 There are 5 children in the family.
-His father is sometimes employed as a farmer and his mother is sometimes employed as a farmer.

 Soccer, playing with marbles and art are Wilkens's favorite activities.
 In high school his performance is average and he also regularly attends church activities, Bible class and choir.